 Interpreting the Scriptures well is not just a matter of intellect but a matter of character and faithfulness.
 It will protect against wrong traditions and misguided teachings.
 It will solidify the foundation of truth and faith.
 And it will draw us closer to the heart of God himself, who has given us the Scriptures for our guidance in faithful living and a relationship with Him.

-From front to back, the Bible is loaded with examples of people who endeavored to understand and follow God's word, and also those who settled for just doing what others told them.
-Still others did not act on what they knew because of what others might think.
-One receives the blessing and praise of God, the others receive warning and lament.
+From beginning to end, the Bible is loaded with examples of people who diligently sought to understand and follow God's word, while warning those who simply followed what others told them or who remained silent out of fear of man.
 Which shall you be?